mylxsw/asteria/README.md

 ### Filter

-Filter supports separate settings for the specified module or global settings.
+The filter supports separate settings for the specified module or global settings.
 With Filter, you can modify the log or cancel the log output before the log formatted output.

 When multiple Filters are specified, multiple Filters are executed in the order they were added, and Global Filter takes precedence over a separate Filter set for the module.